fc-io/react-for-beginners/week_01 – Intro/week_01_a_lecture.md

 * took about 2h 30min with 15 minute breaks every hour
 * room for about 30 min more content next time
+* or talk a bit less and introduce an assignment (a simplier verison of the first assignment without useState)